Kier and the supply chain

 These are teams we can confidently rely on day-in, day-out, across the breadth of our operations.

 Most important to us is that supply chain partners share our ways of working.

 They align with our values, aspirations and culture, especially when it comes to safety, innovation, valuing people, getting involved in local communities and meeting client’s expectations.

 " When we work with Kier, we know that they will do what they say, especially when it comes to safety.
 "Regional Director, NG Bailey Supporting Kier on the Crossrail project

 Successful collaboration with our supply chain is at the heart of our business.
 By learning together we create an environment which supports innovation and improves productivity.

 By listening to our supply chain, we gain a perspective beyond our existing networks.
 They introduce us to best practise from different industries.
-Click on the diagram too see how we engage with our supply chain.

 Creating social value